bbauska/W3Cx-5of5/README.md

 And this "loadAssets()" function will use this "assetsToLoadURLs" object we talked earlier.

-Look in the "startGame()" function we\'re going to use this now.
+Look in the "startGame()" function we&apos;re going to use this now.

 And how are we going to use this for playing music for example?